lingolearn/lingolearn/README.md

 generated for tests and quizzes.

 ## Confusers
-Confusers are the innovative approach used in this application and the algorithms involved can be found in the [cscie99.team2.lingolearn.server.confuser](src/cscie99/team2/lingolearn/server/confuser) package in the repository.
+Confusers are an innovative approach to language instruction and involve the generation of phrases based upon the kanji, hiragana, or katakana of a given word or phrase.
+In general, this approach appears to work best on students that have already been exposed to the word or phrase repetitively since it forces them to pick the correct option from several that look like they could be the same at first glance.
+However, this approach has not be tested yet in a classroom setting and should still be considered experimental.
+The algorithms involved can be found in the [cscie99.team2.lingolearn.server.confuser](src/cscie99/team2/lingolearn/server/confuser) package in the repository.

 ## Project Dependences
 In order to build the project locally, you must provide the configuration which is dependent upon the IDE that you use.